Wirecloud/wirecloud/docs/installation_and_admin_guide.md

     $ sudo pip install dist/wirecloud-<version>.tar.gz

 Where `<version>` is the version of WireCloud to install.

+### Installing WireCloud using Docker

+WireCloud can be deployed using [Docker](https://www.docker.com/), the images can be found at [docker hub](https://hub.docker.com/r/wirecloud/fiware-wirecloud/), the DockerFiles are in the [docker-wirecloud](https://github.com/Wirecloud/docker-wirecloud/) repository, and the documentation to deploy and start is available in the [README.md](https://github.com/Wirecloud/docker-wirecloud/tree/master/hub-docs/README.md) file.

 ### Creating a new instance of WireCloud